Martinomagnifico/reveal.js-plugintoolkit/README.md

 ### The theme's colours (`themeTools`)

-A deck can give a slide a background that goes against the theme, and Reveal marks that slide as light or dark.
-A theme does not keep its inverted text colour in a variable, though — it just sets it — so there is nothing to read.
-This measures the theme instead, and keeps the answer on the deck.
+A deck can have a slide a background that contrasts the theme, and Reveal will then set a .has-dark-background or .has-light-background class on the reveal element and the section itself.
+The theme CSS knows how to handle colors then, but a plugin that needs styling outside the styles does not know *how* that is handled, what colors are used.
+The themeTools take care of that.
+It measures the colors of the themes and keeps those colors as variables on the viewport element.

-- `addThemeColor(deck)`: Keeps `--c-theme-color` and `--c-theme-heading-color` on the viewport in step with the slide being shown, and puts the class `c-theme-inverted` there while the background goes against the theme.
-Returns what it measured.
-The viewport rather than the deck, so a plugin that fixes an overlay to the page sees it too.
+- `addThemeColor(deck)`: Keeps `--c-theme-color` and `--c-theme-heading-color` on the viewport in step with the slide being shown, and puts the class `c-theme-inverted` there if the background contrasts the theme.

-Body text and headings are measured separately, because a theme colours them differently: moon's heading is `#eee8d5` against `#93a1a1` body text, and dracula's is `#bd93f9` against `#f8f8f2`.
+Body text and headings are measured separately, because a theme colours them differently: The heading in the “moon” template is `#eee8d5` compared to `#93a1a1` for body text, and “dracula” is `#bd93f9` for headings and `#f8f8f2` for bodycopy.
 On an inverted slide the bundled themes flatten both to one colour, and the measuring reports whatever the theme actually does.

-Links are not measured.
-No bundled theme changes a link on an inverted background, and `--r-link-color-dark` is a darker shade for the rolling-link effect rather than a colour for one, so `--r-link-color` is already the answer.

 Any plugin may call it.
 The first call on a deck measures and installs, later calls get the same colours back, so several plugins can ask without measuring the theme more than once.